 This information is available across all State-level measures and by subject area and topic.

 Users begin by selecting a State from the selection map or by using the drop-down box (Figure 8).

-Similar to the National View page, the first comparative graphic under State View is a summary of quality measures compared to achievable benchmarks.
+Similar to the National View page, the first comparative graphic under State View is a summary of quality measures compared with achievable benchmarks.
 Three summaries are available: across all State-specific measures, by race and ethnicity, and by community income.
-The methods for the benchmark comparison are detailed under the section of this report titled National and State-Level Comparisons to Achievable Benchmarks.
+Summary by race/ethnicity is also available by default.
+Select a measure area, then a topic for summary results for a particular topic.

 The first summary graphic displays the total frequencies of each category of achievement, where State-specific data and benchmarks are available (Figure 9).
 If a measure does not have an available benchmark, it is not represented in the summary graphic.
 In the example in Figure 8, benchmarks are available for 155 measures reported for the State: 37 measures that are far away from the benchmark, 70 measures that are close to the benchmark, and 48 measures that have achieved or performed better than the benchmark.